Red Berry Compote

 Total weight of fresh fruit is 2515 g (5.5 lbs) makes about 2250 ml (2.6 qt) of compote.

-Note: Ingredients for this recipe is for a double portion, which can easily be divided in two.
+Note: Ingredients for this recipe is for a double portion, which can easily be divided in two or four.

 Preparation of Red Berry Compote: